openrisc/openrisc.github.io/_proposals/tls.md

 | R10 [TLS] | *Thread Local Storage* used to locate the thread local
               storage structure.
-This mechanism, as explained in the GCC manual, allows variables to be **allocated such that there is one instance of the variable per extant thread**.
+This mechanism, as explained in the GCC manual, allows variables to be "allocated such that there is one instance of the variable per extant thread".
 </pre>